systemacticco-rgb/linguistic-provenance-schema/working-group-submission.md

 total-count fields.
 Internal codepoints inside valid marker context use the internal-signal path.

-### 8.2 Recorded cross-transport observations — ADR 3 (2026-07-29)
+### 8.2 Recorded cross-transport observations

-ADR 3 is a separate recorded evidence log for the Proposal 007 U+2060–U+2064 testing tool.
 “100% survival” below means only that the tool found valid signals after the named exercised route; it is not an interoperability, clipboard, provenance, authorship, or stripping conclusion.